ME-ICA/tedana/docs/faq.rst

 the number of resulting robust ICA components will represent stable information in the data.
-For a dataset where the PCA comoponent estimation methods are failing, one could use ``--tedpca`` with a fixed integer for a constant number of components, that is on the high end of typical for a study, and then `robustica`_ will reduce the number of components to only find stable information.
+For a dataset where the PCA comoponent estimation methods are failing, one could use ``--tedpca`` with a fixed integer for a constant number of components, that is on the high end of the typical number of components for a study, and then `robustica`_ will reduce the number of components to only find stable information.
 That said, if the fixed PCA component number is too high, then the method will have too many unstable components, and if the fixed PCA component number is too low, then there will be even fewer ICA components.
-The number of ICA components is more consisent, but is still sensitive to the intial number of PCA components.
+With this approach, the number of ICA components is more consistent, but is still sensitive to the intial number of PCA components.
 For example, for a single dataset 60 PCA components might result in 46 stable ICA components, while 55 PCA components might results in 43 stable ICA components.
-We are still testing how these interact and give better recommendations and even more stable results.
+We are still testing how these interact to give better recommendations for even more stable results.
-At that point, ``--ica_method robustica`` might become the default setting, While the TEDANA developers expect that ``--ica_method robustica`` may become the default configuration in future TEDANA versions, it is first being released to the public as a non-default option
+While the TEDANA developers expect that ``--ica_method robustica`` may become the default configuration in future TEDANA versions, it is first being released to the public as a non-default option